 Birthmarks in babies are not uncommon.
 The American Academy of Dermatology reports that more than 10% of newborns have some type of vascular birthmark.
 Some birthmarks are difficult to even notice while others demand the eyes of anyone in the vicinity.
 Some birthmarks naturally fade away with time.
 Others are permanent without medical or surgical intervention.

 As the name implies, vascular birthmarks are caused by excess blood vessels that accumulate under the skin.
 The most common types of vascular birthmarks are:

 Angel Kisses Also called stork bites and salmon patches, this type of vascular birthmark is marked by small pink/red spots that typically manifest on the eyelids, on the back of the neck, or between the eyes.
 However, they can occur anywhere on the face, head, body, or limbs.
 Angel kisses are harmless and often fade away with age.

 Port-wine Stains Also called nevus flammeus, this type of vascular birthmark is marked by abnormal growth patterns of subcutaneous red blood cells.
 They are most common on the face and neck but can occur anywhere on the person.
 They are typically pink or red initially, but then, often turn a dark shade of purple.
 They do not fade over time and often grow more prominent.

-Strawberry Hemangiomas This type of birthmark is typically bright red in color and feels rubbery when touched.
-It often develops within the first few weeks of life, and is not seen at the time of birth.
-A hemangioma will commonly start out as a flat pink/red spot on the skin, and then, grow quickly during the first year.
+Strawberry Hemangiomas This type of birthmark is typically bright red and feels rubbery when touched.
+It often develops within the first few weeks of life and is not seen at the time of birth.
+A hemangioma will commonly start as a flat pink/red spot on the skin, and then, grow quickly during the first year.

 Fortunately, many hemangiomas fade away progressively with age.
 Many children have lost theirs completely by age 10.
 They are most common on the face, head, neck, hands, and feet.
 They are most often harmless and do not require monitoring or intervention.